JayanthApagundi/Mails-with-Python/README.md

 # Send-emails-with-python

-**-Can send mails in a easier way and can send to as many people as your need with this snippet of code.**
+**-Can send mails in a easier way and can send to as many people as your need with this snippet of code.** <br>
 **-This includes Python,HTML and HTTPS Responses to render the format of the email and contents of it.**